 Whether you are an old or new colostomate, there will come a time when you wish to travel and perhaps fly for the very first time since receiving your stoma.

-In the summer of 2002 just after my 63rd birthday, I started to get gripping pains in my left lower abdomen with fluctuating constipation and diarrhoea and after a few days it would subside.
+In the summer of 2002, I started to get gripping pains in my left lower abdomen with fluctuating constipation and diarrhoea and after a few days it would subside.